 One way to create an easy system is to store all your jewelry in a thin drawer in your bedroom or closet.
 Use organizers like the Stackers boxes.
 This makes it easy to put away your jewelry because you just open the drawer and put in the divided Stacker boxes.

 Another way is to store in a jewelry box near your closet or dresser.
 Keep it simple with how you set up the jewelry box.
 I have my modern jewelry box sitting on our dresser.
 In the top of the Stackers boxes, I keep rings and my frequently worn bracelets.
 I keep earrings in the 41-section Stacker.
 Watches and other jewelry necessitates are stored in the 3-section Stacker.

-Another option is to display your favorite jewelry.
+Another option for organizing your jewelry box is to display your favorite jewelry.
 My one caveat to that is that if you don’t wear it frequently, the jewelry gets discolored and dusty rather quickly.
 When I display jewelry for clients, I make sure to keep them visible without leaving them out.
 The Stacker valet with a clear lid is the perfect way to display your jewelry without having it get dusty or discolored!